idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Swordfish uses the open Glossary Markup Language ([GlossML](https://www.maxprograms.com/glossml/glossml.pdf)) format.
 It offers a free glossary editor, [Anchovy](https://www.maxprograms.com/products/anchovy.html), which can import TMX, CSV and tab-del glossaries and export to GlosssML, CSV, HTML, TMX, TBX and XML.

-For conducting CAT-tool independent TM and glossary searches, [TMLookup](http://www.farkastranslations.com/tmlookup.php) is an open source tool designed to search (massive) bilingual and multilingual text databases (translation memories) and glossaries.
+For conducting CAT-tool independent TM and glossary searches, [TMLookup](http://www.farkastranslations.com/tmlookup.php) is an open-source tool designed to search (massive) bilingual and multilingual text databases (translation memories) and glossaries.
 For glossaries, it can import TXT and XLS files.
 It runs fine on Wine.

 **TBX**

 TBX, short for TermBase eXchange, is the international standard for representing and exchanging information about terms, words, and other lexical data.
-Here's a list of tools with some TBX support: http://www.tbxinfo.net/tbx-support/
+Here’s a list of tools with some TBX support: http://www.tbxinfo.net/tbx-support/

 Several CAT tools can **import/read** TBX files: OmegaT, CafeTran Espresso, Memsource, WordFast Pro, Swordfish, etc.